Cheapest non-owner car insurance companies in New Mexico

 Insurance.com's top choices for non-owner car insurance

-Take a closer look at our top picks for non-owner car insurance in New Mexico
+Explore our top recommendations for non-owner car insurance in New Mexico.

 State Farm

-Our number one pick for non-owner car insurance in New Mexico is State Farm.
-The average rate for liability coverage is $149.
-State Farm has an AM Best score of A++ and an NAIC complaint ratio of 0.7.
+Our top choice for non-owner car insurance in New Mexico is State Farm, with an average rate of $149 for liability coverage.
+State Farm holds an AM Best rating of A++ and has an NAIC complaint ratio of 0.7.

 GEICO

-GEICO is another great option for non-owner car insurance in New Mexico, with average rates of $448 per year.
-It has an AM Best rating of A++ and a low NAIC complaint ratio of 0.91.
+GEICO is also a great choice for non-owner car insurance in New Mexico, offering coverage at an average annual rate of $448.
+It has earned an AM Best rating of A++ and maintains a low NAIC complaint ratio of 0.91.

 Progressive